HacktoberfestMunich/quest-for-coffee/presentation/intro.rst

    * Only the `solutions.yaml` is the important file for you.
    * Also browsing the javascript sources in the dev tools is not allowed.
 * All riddles will affect the whole spaceship
-   * When a riddle is solved every player will see a challanges
+   * When a riddle is solved every player will see changes
 * Have fun

 ----